Health-Informatics-UoN/carrot-docs/docs/CaRROT-Mapper/developer-quickstart.md

 - Python Environment >3.8
 - Pip
 - Azure Functions Core Tools
+- Azure CLI

 ## Getting Started

 The most direct route to running the application is using the Docker quickstart.

-The repository contains a docker-compose for development, after you have setup the [configuration](#configuration), just run `docker-compose up -d` to start it running.
-This runs the database, will build and run the web app, and Azurite emulator.
+The repository contains a docker-compose for development, so after you have setup the [configuration](#configuration), just run `docker-compose up -d` to start the application stack.
+This runs the database, Azurite emulator, and will build and run the web app.

 Docker will mount the `api` directory to the web app, so any changes in the Python code will be reflected in the running app.
 It will run on `localhost:8000`